sonianicoletti/Essence_LLM/data/temp/Essence_main_book.md

 Figure 6.10 provides a simple example of a checkpoint pattern in our program- ming practice.
 In this simple programming assignment, we just need the Software System to be demonstrable and the Requirements to be addressed.
 Figure 6.10 A checkpoint pattern card.
 ## What Should You Now Be Able to Accomplish?
-# What Should You Now Be Able to Accomplish?
 After studying this chapter, you should be able to:
 .
 explain the kernel and its three areas of concern;